thomasjpfan/thomasjpfan.github.io/content/Blog/20260703_Principles_LLM_Software_Enginnering.md

 4. Save the tasks with the **most risk and uncertainty for myself**.
 Anything that has a high chance of being backward incompatible or cause an incident needs my complete attention.
 5. When reviewing LLM (or human) generated pull requests from others, be sure to ask questions on anything that you do not understand.
 It's a **learning opportunity for all parties**.

-Overall, I optimize for growth and "slowing down so I can go faster".
+Overall, I optimize for **growth and "slowing down so I can go faster"**.
 These principles enables me to quickly build an initiative understanding of any codebase, so I can use a majority of my energy on the harder problems.